ankitects/anki-manual/src/searching.md

 As shown in the previous section, some characters like `*`, `_` and `"` have a special meaning in search.
 If you need to locate those characters in a search, you need to tell Anki not to treat them specially.
-This is called escaping a character and is primarily done by using double quotes and backslashes.
+This is called "escaping a character" and is primarily done by using double quotes and backslashes.

 - _Space_\
   To match something that includes spaces, enclose the `"entire term"` in double